 The coalition movement has achieved success by applying prevention research to practice through translation, adaptation and fieldwork.
 Training sessions will feature coalitions and practitioners who have demonstrative evidence of population-level impact and communities’ stories where they have measured success.
 This track also will focus on using data to tell your story and convey results; using data findings to justify strategy implementation; developing and utilizing outcome-based logic models; utilization of qualitative data techniques for collecting assessment and outcome data; using the research behind coalition effectiveness to extract lessons learned; and proven approaches for replication of strategies in other communities.

 Coalition Operations: Success Protocol

 Every Agent of Change needs a base operation that is agile and mobile.
-Workshops will feature business development strategies to improve coalition operations; traditional and non-traditional sector development; “how to” success stories; motivating and engaging members to carry out the work of the coalition.
+Training sessions will feature business development strategies to improve coalition operations; traditional and non-traditional sector development; “how to” success stories; motivating and engaging members to carry out the work of the coalition.
 Emerging issues for coalitions; expanding the coalition’s footprint for place-based strategic advancement; diversifying funding portfolios; and articulating cost-benefit analysis of community coalitions as success protocols will be highlighted.

 Communications: Freeze!
 Capture Your Brand

 Effective messaging, media presence and a reputable public image can magnify your coalition’s prevention expertise.
-Workshops will feature principles of message development; messaging campaigns to support strategies; image development and branding; partnership development with media sector; public affairs and media relations; strategies for a dynamic social media presence; and metrics and measures of media and communications strategies.
+Training sessions will feature principles of message development; messaging campaigns to support strategies; image development and branding; partnership development with media sector; public affairs and media relations; strategies for a dynamic social media presence; and metrics and measures of media and communications strategies.
 This track also will teach how to become the media’s source and subject matter expert about drug-related issues.

 Cross-Sector Prevention: All Agents Report Here!

 Coalitions are capable of coordinating sophisticated cross-system collaborations to bring about community-level change.
-Workshops will feature implementing multi-disciplinary comprehensive community initiatives and addressing nexus issues that impact public health and safety.
+Training sessions will feature implementing multi-disciplinary comprehensive community initiatives and addressing nexus issues that impact public health and safety.
 Scaling for collective impact and cross-sector planning and implementation will be covered.